jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 ### Exploratory data analysis
-There were alot of interesting metrics to be extracted from the available datasets, but my analysis was focused on the aforementioned objectives.
+There were a lot of interesting metrics to be extracted from the available datasets, but my analysis was focused on the aforementioned objectives.

 #### Objective l
 - This was an analysis of the infection rate in each state, collated with each state's total population.